Doctoral Program in Educational Leadership

 Our program views interpersonal interactions as a crucial leadership skill.
-Students opting for our online program delivery option are expected to attend three summer residencies on the Fresno State campus where they meet with their cohort members and program faculty.
-The three summer residencies take place the summer before coursework begins, the summer between years 1-2, and the summer between years 2-3.
-For students opting for the online program delivery option, a $500 fee per residency applies in order to cover lodging and included meals.
+Students opting for our online program delivery option are expected to attend two summer residencies on the Fresno State campus where they meet with their cohort members and program faculty.
+The two summer residencies take place the summer between years 1-2 and the summer between years 2-3.
+For students opting for the online program delivery option, a $500 fee per residency applies in order to cover lodging, instructional costs, and included meals.

 I am unfamiliar with the dissertation process.
 What does it entail?

 The quality, nature, and purpose of dissertations can vary significantly across different types of doctoral programs.
 At Fresno State, the dissertation is designed as a means to prepare students to be more effective educational leaders.
 Your dissertation will consist of original research you conduct on a specific problem of educational practice.
 This is your opportunity to professionally contribute to the body of knowledge in educational leadership.
 Faculty provide their time, support, and attention during your dissertation process.
 These experienced educational leaders will challenge you, encourage you, and help you transition to independent scholarship.
 The dissertation will help you fully develop a number of key competencies including leadership for change, the application of theory and research to practice, and advocacy for social justice, equity, and inclusion.

 Fresno State’s Ed.D. program uses a priority application followed by rolling admissions.